openshift-integration/camel-k-example-event-streaming/README.didact.md

 ### Initial Configuration

+Most of the components of the demo use use the [./config/application.properties](didact://?commandId=vscode.open&projectFilePath=./config/application.properties&newWindow=false&completion=Ok.
+"Edit the secret configuration"){.didact} to read the configurations they need to run.
+This file already comes with expected defaults, so no action should be needed.

+#### Optional: Configuration Adjustments

+*Note*: you can skip this step if you don't want to adjust the configuration

-The demo uses some configuration files that are stored in the OpenShift cluster configmaps.
-The first step in the deployment is to open the files and edit them.
-The following 2 commands present information that will be required to configure the deployment:
+In case you need to adjust the configuration, the following 2 commands present information that will be required to configure the deployment:

 ```oc get services -n event-streaming-messaging-broker```